 Codes and Frequencies

-ASTHMAEV identifies sample adults/persons and sample children whom a doctor or other health professional had ever diagnosed as having asthma.
+ASTHMAEV identifies sample adults and sample children whom a doctor or other health professional had ever diagnosed as having asthma.
+In 1988, ASTHMAEV was asked of sample persons under 18 and in 1993 was asked of half of sample persons age 18 and older in quarters 3 and 4.

 The Field Representative's Manuals for 1997-2000 directed interviewers to "accept asthma of any kind, such as smoker's asthma, bronchial asthma, allergic asthma, and the like," but to "not accept self-diagnosed lung problems or conditions reported by a person who is not a doctor and not working with or for a doctor."